 Four years ago, I was definitely that person who would try and fit their entire wardrobe into their suitcase.
 I wanted every possible outfit combination, every beauty product and every gadget in my bag.
 But time after time, I would return from my trips having used only fifty percent of what I packed.
-So I mastered my packing skills and now I only travel with a carry on.
-Wishing someone had passed this knowledge onto me years ago, I’m passing what I’ve learnt onto you now, because nobody wants to lug around super heavy bags that are full of ‘just in case’ items.
+So I decided to re-evaluate my packing, and now I only travel with a carry on.
+Wishing someone had passed this knowledge onto me years ago, I’m now passing what I’ve learnt onto you.
+Because nobody wants to lug around super heavy bags that are full of “just in case” items.

 CHOOSE YOUR CARRY ON BAG WISELY

 Packing in just a carry on can seem restrictive, but with one in five of us being hit with excess baggage charges and airline carriers constantly increasing fees for checked baggage, travelling this way not only saves you money, but it also gets you on your way quicker when you reach your destination.

 Whether it’s a backpack or a carry on suitcase, this tip begins before you even think about going away.
 Do your research and buy a bag that’s suitable across multiple airline carriers.
 Chances are, you won’t be flying with the same airline every time you go abroad and you don’t want risk being caught out with an oversized bag as you’re boarding your flight.

 Ensure you choose a durable bag and one with various compartments.
 The minimal space in your luggage means you should be as organised as possible.

 Time after time, we return from trips having used only fifty percent of what we packed.
 So the first thing you want to do is check the weather of where you’re going.
 Packing with this in mind makes the task a lot easier.
 If there’s a possibility of rain, yes you might get a bit wet, but there’s no need to pack an entire rain outfit and umbrella.